smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/Behavior_of_Nulls.md

 ### EXISTS

 `EXISTS` returns `TRUE` when its subquery returns at least one row.
-It does not inspect the selected value, and its subquery does not have to be correlated:
+It does not inspect the selected value, and its subquery does not have to be correlated.

 ```sql
 SELECT 1 AS myColumn